vitalybash/Overslept/README.md

 #Overslept
-is a simple stratagy game and that's our first gamedevelopment creation.
+is a simple stratagy game and that's our first game development creation.